parlajatwit/parlajatwit.github.io/articles/pages/index.md

 nolink

 Hey, I'm Jeff!
-I'm a junior studying computer science in Boston.
+I'm a senior studying computer science at a university in Boston, MA.
 I love working with Python, C, Bash, web technologies, and various game engines.
 I also enjoy managing Linux systems and writing scripts to automate anything I can.
 Besides computer science, you can find me making 3D art in Blender.
 I've been doing so for around 3 years now, and I feel it's good to have an art background to supplement programming.
-I'm searching for an internship this Spring, so feel free to reach out if anything here interests you.
+Feel free to reach out if anything here interests you.
+I'm currently employed, but open to any offers that come my way.
 I'm a quick learner and want to dive deep into new technologies and systems!

 You can find my [projects](../projects/index.html) and [art](../art/gallery.html) below